 All farmed animals are naturally plant-eaters and many of them graze directly from the ground.
 However, they also consume a surprising quantity of plant food grown elsewhere, such as fodder and grain (wheat, etc).
 In fact, farmed animals consume more crops than humans in Australia, eating twice as much grain as humans.
 In other words, two-thirds of crop production for domestic markets are consumed as animal feed.
 Total animal feed from grains per year is about 9 million tonnes, which is equivalent to about 1 kg per person per day (see BZE LUR p29,30).
 In the US, animals consume more than seven times as much grain as the American human population.

 While the use of feedlots for cattle is not as great as in other countries, the Australian cattle lot feeding industry has expanded significantly over the past 25 years.
 About a quarter of Australian beef cattle are 'finished' in feedlots for about 50 - 120 days.
-In 2013-14, 2.6 million grainfed cattle (30% of all adult cattle) were slaughtered.
+In 2014-15, 2.8 million grainfed cattle (30% of all adult cattle) were slaughtered.
 About 30% of feed for dairy cattle comes from crops and large amounts of grain are used in southern Queensland and NSW beef feedlots (see BZE LUR p28,29).